danest/metorik-helper/readme.txt

 * Compiled and minified JS.
 * Filter for changing the cart recovery final URL (by default it takes them to the checkout page).
 * Close button for the add to cart email popup.
+* Class to add to inputs for additional custom email input tracking (.metorik-capture-guest-email).

 = 1.0.3 =
 * Fix add to cart popup bug where it sometimes showed at the bottom of the page.